aucad/aml-networks/readme.md

 The easiest way to run these experiments is using [Docker](https://docs.docker.com/engine/install/).

-1. Create an output directory to persist experiment results
+1. Run from repository root, command to build a container

     ```
-    mkdir output
+    docker build -t aml-networks .
     ```

-2. Build a container
+2. Create an output directory to persist experiment results

     ```
-    docker build -t aml-networks .
+    mkdir output
     ```

 3. Launch the container